Okehocking people: Population

-The Okehocking were probably an unusually small band even by the standards of the foraging Lenape.
-Only 3 adult males, all of whom typically participated in Lenape band activities, are recorded in 1702.
+The Okehocking were probably an unusually small band even by the standards of the foraging Lenape, with only 3 adult males recorded in 1702.
 Since they are not referred to as "chiefs", they were likely respected elders.
 Although reference is made to "others" in a 1702 survey warrant, there were probably no more than 3 or 4 other heads of families in the band.
 Based on these numbers, the total population of the Okehocking in 1702 probably numbered between 15 and 25.
 At a time when families of 10 in colonial Pennsylvania were granted about 200–300 acres, the estimate of 25 band members is consistent with the 500 acre grant given to the Okehocking.
 Pennsylvania's Proprietors would have regarded the grant as too small for any larger group.

 History

 The Okehocking are first known to have lived and foraged between Ridley Creek (pictured) and Crum Creek.